ThomasJScott3/Housing-Market-Project-1/README.md

 ANSWER HERE

 ### Recommendations:
-- Maintain current underwriting standards and seek out ways to tighten them.
+- Maintain current underwriting standards and seek out ways to optimize them to suit the current market environment.
-- Enhance monitoring of loans on investment properties and cash out refinances.
+- Continue to monitor cash out refinances and loans on investment properties.
 - Seek out ways to enhance returns on mortgage backed securities in a low interest rate environment
 - Evaluate ways to improve access to financing for middle-income borrowers without compromising the bank's overall portfolio.
-ELABORATE FURTHER
+- ELABORATE FURTHER